 Identification Unit

+Requirements Verification

+Speake r

-Requirements Verification Speaker 1 The speaker on the radiosonde should be audible at the location provided by the GPS module.
-Test the radiosonde at varying distances between 0-15 meters from the GPS coordinates provided by the module and test the audibility levels of the sound emitted from the speaker by a simple "audible" or "inaudible" to human ear test.
-2 Each of the four speakers should be programmed to beep/tweet at a 0.5 Hz frequency to be identifiable by the human ear. $30 \pm 5$ beeps per minute, from each speaker, can be counted to check for the frequency of the sound output.
-LED Lig hts 1 Each of the sixteen LEDs should be programmed to flash at a 0.5 Hz frequency to be identifiable by the human eye. $30 \pm 5$ blinks per minute, on each LED, can be counted to check for the frequency of the blinking.
+1 The speaker on the radiosonde should be audible by the human ear at the location provided by the GPS module.
+Test the radiosonde at varying distances, between 0-15 meters from the GPS coordinates provided, for audibility levels of the sound emitted from the speaker by a simple "audible" or "inaudible" test.

+2 Each of the four speakers should be programmed to beep/tweet at a 0.5 Hz frequency to be identifiable by the human ear.
+30 ± 5 beeps per minute, from each speaker, can be counted to check for the frequency of the sound output.

+LED Lights

+1 Each of the sixteen LEDs should be programmed to flash at a 0.5 Hz frequency to be identifiable by the human eye.
+30 ± 5 blinks per minute, on each LED, can be counted to check for the frequency of the blinking.